matt190589/matt190589/README.md

 - 👋 Hi, I’m @matt190589 or Matt when I'm not on Github :)
-- 👀 I’m interested in becoming a front-end developer or working in project management in Tech.
+- 👀 I’m interested in becoming a full stack developer or working in project management in Tech.
 My previous experience has been largely based in international education and education management.
+I'm an experienced Project Manager and have entered Tech to combine coding with entrepreneurial opportunities.
-- 🌱 I’m currently studying on a super exciting Bootcamp which I'll complete in the next few weeks.
-So far, I've done self-directed learning in HTML, CSS & Python but my skills have developed over the past few months in Javascript, Nodejs, React, PostgresSQL  and Nextjs.
+- 🌱 As a recent Bootcamp graduate, I've done self-directed learning in HTML, CSS & Python but my skills have developed over the past few months in Javascript, Nodejs, React, PostgresSQL  and Nextjs.
 - I'm keen and very enthusiastic about building my skills in these areas but also in databases, servers and real-world projects.
-- 💞️ I’m looking to collaborate on ...
-I'll develop this idea alongside my coding skills.
 - 📫 How to reach me- I'm available on Linkedin: https://www.linkedin.com/in/matt-doherty-aa611974/

 <!---